AntaresSimulatorTeam/Antares_Simulator/docs/reference-guide/18-parameters.md

 ##### mode
 - **Expected value:** one of the following (case in-sensitive):
     - `economy` or `economic`
     - `adequacy`
     - `expansion`
 - **Required:** **yes** TODO
 - **Default value:** `economy`
 - **Usage:** this parameter sets the study mode for Antares
-  - *Economy:* Antares simulator will try to ensure balance between load and generation, while minimizing the economical cost of the grid's operation (more on this [here](01-introduction.md#transmission-project-profitability)).
+    - *`economy/economic`:* Antares simulator will try to ensure balance between load and generation, while minimizing the economical cost of the grid's operation (more on this [here](01-introduction.md#transmission-project-profitability)).
-  - *Adequacy:* in this mode, all power plants' operational cost is considered zero.
+    - *`adequacy`:* in this mode, all power plants' operational cost is considered zero.
 Antares' only objective is to ensure balance between load and generation (more on this [here](01-introduction.md#generation-adequacy-problems)).
-  - *Expansion:* Antares simulator will optimize the investments on the grid, minimizing both investments and operational costs.
+    - *`expansion`:* Antares simulator will optimize the investments on the grid, minimizing both investments and operational costs.
 If selected, the simulator will TODO

 #### Study horizon